UCL-CCS/EasyVVUQ/docs/fusion_tutorial.rst

 the workflow that can show key aspects of the uncertainty quantification applied to the full fusion workflow.

-For the purposes of this torial, we introduce some simplifications from the full fusion workflow:
+For the purposes of this tutorial, we introduce some simplifications from the full fusion workflow:

 - We replace the turbulence code with a simple specification of the